mapr-emea/mapr-ansible/README.md

 ansible-playbook -i hosts_template helper/create-user-ace.yml
 ```

-### Setup Kerberos, SSSD and PAM with ActiveDirectory (Only tested on Redhat 7.3!!!)
+### Setup Kerberos, SSSD and PAM with ActiveDirectory (Only tested on Redhat 7.3 and 7.4!!!)

 Update values in `helper/group/vars`
 Use `myhosts/hosts_kerberos as template